Guo Feng (musician): 1980–1983

-In 1980, at the age of 18, Guo graduated from school and stayed on as a teacher.
+In 1980, at the age of 18, Guo graduated from school and became a teacher.
 Around this time, he also became the youngest member of the Chinese Musicians' Association.
-He composed three popular folk songs during this period: How Much I Want (1981), The Road (1982), and Our Country, Sweet Songs and Fragrant Flowers (1983).
+He composed three popular folk songs during this period: "How Much I Want" (1981), "The Road" (1982), and "Our Country, Sweet Songs and Fragrant Flowers" (1983).
 All three were later performed at China Central Television's Spring Festival Gala—by Cheng Fangyuan (1986), Dong Wenhua (1988), and Yan Weiwen (1988)—and became signature works in each singer's career.
-How Much I Want was also performed and recorded by numerous artists throughout the 1980s, including Wu Xiaoyun, Tian Zhen, Wu Jing, Li Lingyu, Su Hong, Hang Tianqi, Cai Guoqing, and Guo himself.
+"How Much I Want" was performed and recorded by numerous artists throughout the 1980s, including Wu Xiaoyun, Tian Zhen, Wu Jing, Li Lingyu, Su Hong, Hang Tianqi, Cai Guoqing, and Guo himself.

 1983–1988

 At the end of 1983, Guo moved to Beijing to pursue his career, joining Huaguoshan Band—the first pop band in China—as a keyboardist and composer.
-Exposure to Western pop music and the use of MIDI equipment influenced his later arrangements.

-In 1984, Guo recorded his first personal album, Heart Tide, considered the first album in mainland China in which one individual was responsible for all lyrics, composition, arrangement, and vocals.
-It included songs such as Let Me Look at You Again (later covered by Wei Wei) and Twists of Love (later covered by Tian Zhen on her 1995 album Monica).
+In 1984, Guo recorded his first personal album, Heart Tide, considered the first album in mainland China where one individual was responsible for all lyrics, composition, arrangement, and vocals.
+It included songs such as "Let Me Look at You Again" (later covered by Wei Wei) and "Twists of Love" (later covered by Tian Zhen on her 1995 album Monica).

 After the band disbanded in 1985, Guo joined the Oriental Song and Dance Troupe as a composer and keyboardist.
 He produced music for several films and television series, including The Superstar (1985), This Year Here (1986), and Operation Hurricane (1986).
 That year, he also released New Stars in the Music World, an album featuring twelve songs performed by twelve singers, including Tu Honggang, Zhu Hua, Cui Jian, and Wei Wei.
 Several tracks employed rock backbeats, an uncommon feature in Chinese pop music at the time.
-His composition Answer Me won the gold medal at the 1986 Peacock Cup National Youth Popular Song Competition.
+His composition "Answer Me" won the gold medal at the 1986 Peacock Cup National Youth Popular Song Competition.
 In the same year, Wei Wei won second prize at the National Young Singers TV Grand Prix with her performance of Let Me Look at You Again, launching her professional career.

-On 9 May 1986, Guo organized the charity concert Let the World Be Filled with Love: The First Concert of 100 Stars—A Tribute to the International Year of Peace.
-He served as composer, arranger, producer, conductor, and keyboardist for the theme song Let the World Be Filled with Love and also provided Heart Song (sung by Zhao Li), How Much I Want (sung by Wu Xiaoyun), and Light Flow (also known as Time Is Passing, sung by Wei Wei).
+On May 9, 1986, Guo organized the charity concert, Let the World Be Filled with Love: The First Concert of 100 Stars—A Tribute to the International Year of Peace.
+He served as composer, arranger, producer, conductor, and keyboardist for the theme song, "Let the World Be Filled with Love", and also provided "Heart Song" (sung by Zhao Li), "How Much I Want" (sung by Wu Xiaoyun), and "Light Flow" (also known as "Time Is Passing", sung by Wei Wei).
 The event is regarded as a milestone in Chinese pop music, and the cassette of the theme song sold over three million copies.